CommerceTeam/commerce/Documentation/Modules/Index.rst

 Categories
 __________

 Commerce manages products and the corresponding articles in so-called **categories**.
-The presentation of the category-tree in the backend is done by the extension **Graytree Library**.
 There are main categories and subcategories for the management of products and articles.

 Go to the web module **Commerce** and click on **category** in order to create the first category.
 There is an entry *system* in the list, where you have to select *create new record* → **category** and assign a name in the back end form, in our example